flyerhq/flutter_firebase_chat_core/doc/firebase-usage.md

 ## Rooms

-To render user's rooms you use the `FirebaseChatCore.instance.rooms()` stream. `Room` class will have the name and image URL taken either from provided ones for the group or set to the other person's avatar URL and name.
+To render user's rooms you use the `FirebaseChatCore.instance.rooms()` stream. `Room` class will have the name and image URL taken either from provided ones for the group or set to the other person's image URL and name.
 See [Security Rules](firebase-rules) for more info about rooms filtering.

 ```dart
 import 'package:flutter/material.dart';